HIV – Diagnostic Serology

 2. HIV-1/-2 antibody confirmatory test: Geenius™ immunochromatographic test for confirmation and differentiation of antibodies to HIV-1 and HIV-2.

-3. HIV-1/-2 PCR: Qualitative nucleic acid test (NAT) for the qualitative detection and differentiation of HIV-1 and HIV-2 RNA.
+3. HIV-1/-2 nucleic acid test (NAT): Qualitative NAT for the detection and differentiation of HIV-1 and HIV-2 RNA.

 Algorithm